Friends are Forever

 Jeanne Croson Midgett, Beverly Blondell ('61), Dianna Huffman Evans, Jeneane Webster, Terry Rusnak

-Classmate obituaries have been posted as of October 10, 2018 for 2016 onward for BARBARA ANDERSON Swanner, HARRIET AMCHAN Schultz, SARAH AMOS, AXEL BELLINGHOVEN, GEORGE CABEEN, KAREN CAMPBELL, MARGARET EVANS Mason, GIL FRITZ, JOAN FURR Harrell, CHARLES GAILEY, GENE GANOE, JAMES HERR, JAMYLEE LINDSEY Reeve, CAROLYN MARCHANT Walker, RANDOLPH "Randy" McGRAW, PETER MIKEDES, WILLIAM PHILLIPS, DONALD SCELLATTO, JOHN SHASTEEN, JAMES "Buddy" SPEDDEN, CLAYTON TOLSON, THOMAS VALLARIO, and JUDITH WILLIAMS Day.
+Classmate obituaries have been posted as of May 2, 2019 for 2016 onward for BARBARA ANDERSON Swanner, HARRIET AMCHAN Schultz, SARAH AMOS, AXEL BELLINGHOVEN, DAVID BRENNER, GEORGE CABEEN, KAREN CAMPBELL, MARGARET EVANS Mason, GIL FRITZ, JOAN FURR Harrell, CHARLES GAILEY, GENE GANOE, JAMES HERR, ROBERT HOWARD, JAMYLEE LINDSEY Reeve, CAROLYN MARCHANT Walker, RANDOLPH "Randy" McGRAW, PAUL MCMAHAN, PETER MIKEDES, WILLIAM PHILLIPS, DONALD SCELLATTO, JOHN SHASTEEN, BONNIE SHERER Chapman, JAMES "Buddy" SPEDDEN, CLAYTON TOLSON, THOMAS VALLARIO, WARREN WANTZ, and JUDITH WILLIAMS Day.

 Faculty/Staff obituaries have been posted as of FEBRUARY 27, 2017 for 2015 onward for SYDNEY CUMINS, MARY HANCOCK, ROBERT HODINKO, and GERARD SHELTON.